Waqf: Beneficiaries

-There is dispute over whether the founder himself can reserve exclusive rights to use waqf.
-Most scholars agree that once the waqf is founded, it can't be taken back.
+There is dispute over whether the founder themselves can reserve exclusive rights to use waqf.
+Most scholars agree that once a waqf is founded, it cannot be revoked.

-The Ḥanafīs hold that the list of beneficiaries include a perpetual element; the waqf must specify its beneficiaries in case.
+The Ḥanafīs hold that the list of beneficiaries includes a perpetual element; the waqf must specify its beneficiaries in case.

 Declaration of founding

 The declaration of founding is usually a written document, accompanied by a verbal declaration, though neither are required by most scholars.
-Whatever the declaration, most scholars (those of the Hanafi, Shafi'i, some of the Hanbali and the Imami Shi'a schools) hold that it is not binding and irrevocable until actually delivered to the beneficiaries or put in their use.
-Once in their use, however, the waqf becomes an institution in its own right.
+Whatever the declaration, most scholars (those of the Hanafi, Shafi'i, some of the Hanbali and Shi'i schools) hold that it is not binding and irrevocable until actually delivered to the beneficiaries or put to their use.
+Once in use, however, the waqf becomes an institution in its own right.